Rena Owen: Career

-In Once Were Warriors, Owen played the leading role of Beth Heke alongside Temuera Morrison, who played her husband.
+In Once Were Warriors, Owen portrayed the leading role of Beth Heke alongside Temuera Morrison, who played her husband.
 Once Were Warriors is predominantly narrated from Beth's perspective, and her performance was praised as "classic".
 Owen reprised the role in the film's sequel, What Becomes of the Broken Hearted?
 (1999).

-Owen played Taun We in George Lucas' Star Wars: Episode II – Attack of the Clones, Nee Alavar in Star Wars: Episode III – Revenge of the Sith, and a cameo role in Steven Spielberg's A.I.
+Owen portrayed Taun We in George Lucas' Star Wars: Episode II – Attack of the Clones, Nee Alavar in Star Wars: Episode III – Revenge of the Sith, and a cameo role in Steven Spielberg's A.I.
 Whilst playing a reoccurring role in WB's Angel, Owen played supporting and cameo roles in multiple international independent films.
 Highlights include the NZ Canadian co-production, Nemesis Game, Garth Maxwell's When Love Comes, Rolf de Heer's acclaimed Dance Me to My Song, Vincent Ward's acclaimed Rain of the Children, and US thrillers Alyce Kills & The Well.
 She played leading roles in the Australian TV drama series Medivac in 1998 and recently in ABC's The Straits, a multi-ethnic crime-family drama.
 She also appeared in A&E's Longmire.

-In 2011, as part of the 2011 Rugby World Cup, Owen took park in a televised concert called Mika's Aroha Mardi Gras.
-Owen playing the part of the story teller of at the event, host 15,000 people in an outdoor event in two concerts on one evening.
+In 2011, as part of the 2011 Rugby World Cup, Owen took part in a televised concert called Mika's Aroha Mardi Gras.
+Owen played the part of the story teller at the event, hosting 15,000 people in the outdoor event which featured two concerts.

-Recently Owen and Morrison completed work on a documentary celebrating the 20-year anniversary of Once Were Warriors.
+In 2014, Owen and Morrison completed work on a documentary celebrating the 20-year anniversary of Once Were Warriors.

-In 2016, Rena was cast in the Freeform thriller series' Siren as Helen, which was premiered on March 29, 2018.
+In 2016, Owen was cast in the Freeform thriller series Siren as Helen, which was premiered on March 29, 2018.

 Star Wars

-Owen acted as Taun We in Star Wars: Episode II – Attack of the Clones (2002) (in which Temuera Morrison played Jango Fett) and acted in Star Wars: Episode III – Revenge of the Sith (2005) as Nee Alavar.
-She also worked with the Star Wars Expanded Universe when she reprised her role as Taun We in the video game Star Wars: Republic Commando and also an uncredited role as Jedi Master Tionne Solusar in the video game Star Wars Battlefront: Renegade Squadron.
+Owen portrayed Taun We in Star Wars: Episode II – Attack of the Clones (2002) (in which Temuera Morrison played Jango Fett) and returned in Star Wars: Episode III – Revenge of the Sith (2005) as Nee Alavar.
+She also worked with the Star Wars Expanded Universe when she reprised her role as Taun We in the video game Star Wars: Republic Commando.
 In 2021, Owen reprised her role as Taun We in Star Wars: The Bad Batch.